rijinmk/code-qr-code-reader-rpi3/README.md

 sudo apt-get install fswebcam
 ```

 This will install fswebcam.
-Now insert your USB webcam, to check if it's connected, enter in the commad
+Now insert your USB webcam, to check if it's connected, enter in the command

 ```bash
 ls /dev/ | grep video